floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers..keepTogether"></a>

 ### modifiers~keepTogether
-Modifier used to make sure the reference and its popper stay near eachothers without leaving any gap between the two.
-Expecially useful when the arrow is enabled and you want to assure it to point to its reference element.
+Modifier used to make sure the reference and its popper stay near each others without leaving any gap between the two.
+Especially useful when the arrow is enabled and you want to assure it to point to its reference element.
 It cares only about the first axis, you can still have poppers with margin between the popper and its reference element.